sadimanna/easy-faster-rcnn-pytorch/README.md

                     - ...
             ```

+#### Next step is not required if the changes mentioned at the beginning of this document has already been made.
+The next step may throw an error due to discrepancy between the version of CUDA the user has nad the version this code was originally used to compile.

-1. Build `Non Maximum Suppression` and `ROI Align` modules (modified from [facebookresearch/maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark))
+2. Build `Non Maximum Suppression` and `ROI Align` modules (modified from [facebookresearch/maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark))

     1. Install